JuliaAstro/JuliaAstro.github.io/src/tutorials/curve-fit.md

 Instead of defining an arbitrary Julia function, this package requires us to use a macro called `@model`.

-Let's start with a linear model once, now with the Turing `@model` syntax:
+Let's start with a linear model once more, now with the Turing `@model` syntax:

 ```julia
 # Bayesian linear regression.